GordonFreemanK/gfk-image/README.md

 - The digiKam plugin does not log but the fake cmd.exe logs any failure to `${Env:LocalAppData}\GFK\GFK.Image.cmd\cmd.log`
 - Loading PowerShell is a relatively CPU-intensive task. **Consider using multi-threading** by selecting `Queue Settings > Behaviour > Work on all processor cores` in Batch Queue Manager, unless your scripts use a non-thread-safe resource, or if I/O is the bottleneck (e.g. operations relying on a slow network connection)
 - **Avoid any isolated `&` as they will be lost in translation and replaced by a new line**
-- **Disable digiKam metadata writing for the fields modified by these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they will be overwritten after the batch script runs
+- **Disable digiKam metadata writing for the fields modified by these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they could be overwritten after the batch script runs

-### 3. ExifTool configuration
+## c.
+ExifTool configuration

 Included in this module is an [example ExifTool configuration file](GFK.Image/ExifTool/.ExifTool_config) (read how these files can be used in the documentation in the [official example file](https://www.exiftool.org/config.html)) to create custom [shortcuts tags](https://www.exiftool.org/TagNames/Shortcuts.html), which are ways to read or write multiple metadata tags at once.